-As of 31 December 2022, the Company has made an advance of QR 35.06 million and the advance is accounted for as a deemed investment in QVC in the consolidated financial statements.
+As of December 31, 2023, the Company has made an advance of QR 137.79 million (2022: 35.06 million) and the advance is accounted as a deemed investment in QVC in the consolidated financial statements.

-As per the Principles Agreement entered between the shareholders of QVC and the Company on 01 March 2022, QAPCO (31.9% shares) and QatarEnergy (12.9% shares) will transfer its shares in QVC for nil consideration on 1st May 2026 upon expiry of existing joint venture agreement.
+As per the Principles Agreement entered between the shareholders of QVC and the Company on March 1, 2022, QAPCO (31.9% shares) and QatarEnergy (12.9% shares) will transfer its shares in QVC for nil consideration on May 1, 2026, upon expiry of existing joint venture agreement.

-As at 31 December 2022, the company has assessed the fair value of expected transfer of QatarEnergy's 12.9% shares and QAPCO's 31.9% shares in QVC and this will be recognised in the books subject to completion of legal and regulatory requirements.
+As at December 31, 2023, the Company has assessed the fair value of expected transfer of QatarEnergy's 12.9% shares and QAPCO's 31.9% shares in QVC, this will be recognised in the books subject to completion of legal and regulatory requirements.